TeonLucas/go-curl-static-docker/README.md

 golang-libcurl                   latest              9ed651459978        19 minutes ago      421 MB
 ```
 The two images that are built are as follows:
-* **golang-libcurl** is the container for our build environement, which includes Go and our static libcurl.a
+* **golang-libcurl** is the container for compiling, which includes Go and our static libcurl.a
 * **curl-app** is the container that deploys our sample curl app

 ### Notes